wcDogg/synology/nas-setup.md

 ## 2FA

 I don't recommend QR code 2FA - reference only.
+If you do use 2FA, be sure to set the NAS time to match the time used on your devices.

 1. DSM > User menu (upper-right) > Personal > Account tab
 2. Sign-in Method = 2 Factor Authentication